Lululemon's status as yogawear's top dog at risk

 "A lot of spending on women's apparel has shifted to activewear," said Nancy Green, general manager of Athleta.

-For example, Lulu sells standard black yoga pants for $98, while Athleta sells its for $59 -- though they are not made of the same materials.
+For example, the standard pair of black yoga pants that costs $98 at Lulu goes for $59 at Athleta, though they are not made of the same materials.
 Athleta sells hoodies for $98, about $10 less than what they go for at Lululemon.

-Macy's Idealogy activewear brand will be sold at 400 stores this year, up from 160 in 2013, and Bloomingdale's recently started selling the hip Barry's Bootcamp activewear brand.
+Macy's Idealogy activewear brand will be sold at 400 stores this year, up from 160 in 2013, and Bloomingale's recently started selling the hip Barry's Bootcamp activewear brand.

-VF hopes to get in on the action, too, with its lucy yogawear.
-After buying the 60-store chain in 2010, VF, whose other brands include the North Face, is ready to expand the lucy brand, often seen as catering to a less fashion-forward customer than Lululemon.
+VF hopes to get in on the action too with its lucy yogawear.
+After buying the 60-store chain in 2010, the owner of the North Face is ready to expand the brand, often seen as catering to a less fashion-forward customer than Lululemon.

-(Reporting by Phil Wahba in New York; Additional reporting by Solarina Ho in Toronto; Editing by Jilian Mincer, Eric Walsh and Leslie Adler)
+(Reporting by Phil Wahba in New York; Additional reporting by Solarina Ho in Toronto; Editing by Jilian Mincer and Eric Walsh)